Bayesian experimental design without posterior calculations: an adversarial approach: Further details of pharmacokinetic example

 \subsection{Results using \cite{Overstall:2017} approach}

-We implemented the ACE method of \cite{Overstall:2017} for SIG optimisation using default tuning choices.
-See \url{https://github.com/dennisprangle/AdversarialDesignCode/R} for code.
+Here we give some further details of our implementation of the pharmacokinetic example using the ACE method of \cite{Overstall:2017} for SIG optimisation.
+The analysis presented in the main paper uses the default tuning choices in \cite{Overstall:2017}.
+As mentioned in the main text, we experimented with one tuning choice but found little improvement.
+The implementation uses the \texttt{acebayes} package \citep{Overstall:2017_R}, and our code can be found at \url{https://github.com/dennisprangle/AdversarialDesignCode/R}.

 The ACE software offers a second phase of point exchange optimisation.
-Exploratory analysis showed that it made little change to the designs for this example.
+Exploratory analysis showed that using this makes little change to the designs found for this example.
 Therefore to avoid the extra computational cost, we did not use it for our main analysis.

 Figure \ref{fig:pk_ACE} shows the designs produced for 30 runs from different initial designs.
 The design points are spread out over the entire $[0,24]$ interval, although not uniformly.
 This suggests that ACE has not completely converged, as the SIG optimisation results using approaches from \cite{Foster:2020} (see next subsection) are much less spread out.